 - Either read or listen to a recording of the meditation text.
 Be sure to visualise as clearly as you can and really feel what the text is pointing you towards realising.
 Once you’ve performed the meditation a few times you’ll be able to do it without needing to read the text.

-I have feelings and emotions but I am not my feelings and emotions.
-These emotions are countless, contradictory, changing, and yet I know that I always remain I, my-self, in times of hope or despair, in joy or in pain, in a state of irritation or of calm.
-Since I can observe, understand and judge my emotions, and then increasingly dominate, direct and utilise them, it is evident that they are not myself.
+- I have feelings and emotions but I am not my feelings and emotions.
+These emotions are countless, contradictory, changing, and yet I know that I always remain I, my self, in times of hope or despair, in joy or in pain, in a state of irritation or of calm.
+Since I can observe and understand my emotions, and then gradually learn to direct, utilise, and integrate them, it is evident that they are not myself.
 I have emotions, but I am not my emotions.

-I have a mind and thoughts, but I am not my mind and thoughts.
-My intellect is more or less developed and active; it is undisciplined but teachable; it is an organ of knowledge in regard to the outer world as well as the inner; but it is not myself.
+- I have a mind and thoughts, but I am not my mind and thoughts.
+My mind is a valuable tool of discovery and expression.
+Its contents are constantly changing; it is undisciplined but teachable.
+It is an organ of knowledge in regard to the outer world as well as the inner; but it is not my self.
 I have a mind and thoughts, but I am not my mind and thoughts.

 The basic text:

-The text here and in the pdf are taken from ‘Psychosynthesis’ by Roberto Assagioli.
-For more information on Psychosynthesis visit http://www.psychosynthesis.org
+You can also practice this meditation with other things you identify with, such as roles, desires, beliefs, and so on.
+The text here and in the pdf are taken from Psychosynthesis and The Act of Will by Roberto Assagioli.
+For more information visit: The Institute for Psychosynthesis